 This setting determines the dBu level that equates to 0 dBFS in the console (all console metering is referenced to 0 dBFS).

 For example, using the Operating Level of 24 dBu, a 20 dBu input signal will meter at -4 dBFS.
-Similarly, outputting a -6 dBFS signal will equate to a +18 dBu signal on the analogue outputs.Note: Each set of stagebox and local I/O card outputs can be trimmed relative to the operating level.
+Similarly, outputting a -6 dBFS signal will equate to a +18 dBu signal on the analogue outputs.Note: The MADI stagebox and local I/O outputs can be trimmed relative to the operating level on a per-device basis.
 This can be done by selecting the relevant stagebox or Local I/O card in the I/O Setup page and using the Output Trim slider.
 Please see the section for further details.

 The system can operate at 96 kHz (recommended) or 48 kHz sample rates.
 Press & hold the relevant button to change the sample rate of the console.Important Note: Changing the sample rate of the console will cause changes to the I/O configuration and any existing routing may therefore be lost.
 The sample rate should therefore be set before configuring other elements of the console.
 Important:

 The console MUST be power cycled following a change in Sample Rate.